alexm2198/homeassistant/README.md

 # homeassistant
-Home assistant app, meant to be run on small Linux devices.
+Home assistant app which is plotting the data collected in real time, meant to be run on small Linux devices.